michaelmsonne/michaelmsonne/README.md

 ## 😎 A little bit about me:

-- 👷 I’m work in Secure Infrastructure @ Truesec A/S in Denmark (Part of Truesec AB in Sweden)
 - 💁 Helped customers to accelerate their digital transformation leveraging Microsoft Azure/Cloud services and other IT related stuff
 - 🧐 6+ years in IT
 - ⚡ I'm a IT Pro with Microsoft stuff.
 I focus primarily on Microsoft 365 and related services like Entra ID and other related workloads.
 I have a big PowerShell affection (and C# 😂), and love to create supporting tools and automate processes for admins, devs and users.
 More to come here soon...